POOJA-t212/POOJA-T212/README.md

-Hi, I'm Pooja 👋 a passionate Cloud/DevOps engineer from Gurugram, background in cloud technologies and automation.
+Hi, I'm Pooja 👋 a passionate Cloud/DevOps engineer from Gurugram, strong background in cloud technologies and automation.
 I enjoy building scalable and resilient systems that empower teams to deliver software faster and more efficiently.
 Here you'll find some of my projects, contributions, and open-source work.

  Technologies and Tools